gleidecn/Online-Quiz/README.md

 ## [Deployment](deployment)

+### Creating Repository

+ - I created the repository using the following steps:
+ - I logged into my GitHub account and clicked the green button near the top left of the page displaying the text 'NEW'.
+ - This took me to a page with the option to create a new repository.
+Under the repository template I clicked on the code institute template.
+ - I chose a name for my repository and then clicked the create repository button.
+ - I opened the new repository and clicked the green gitpod button to create a new workspace in Git Pod for writing and editing my code to develop the website.

+### GitHub pages
+- My project was deployed to GitHub pages using the following steps:

 - In the IDE, ensure the tree is clean, and all required items have been committed and pushed to the repository in GitHub.
 - Sign in to GitHub.
 - Navigate to this repository: quiz-time